MartyEz/reverseShell/README.md

 ## Commands

-Baics cmds and shell are using cmd.exe.
+Baic cmds and shell are using cmd.exe.
 You can change it to use ps.exe

-- Basics commands
+- Basic commands
     - systeminfo
     - route
     - arp